quicwg/base-drafts/draft-ietf-quic-http.md

 "stream errors" or "connection errors" and are described in more detail in
 {{QUIC-TRANSPORT}}.

-This section describes HTTP-specific error codes which can be used to express the cause of a connection or stream error.
+This section describes HTTP/QUIC-specific error codes which can be used to express the cause of a connection or stream error.

 ## HTTP/QUIC Error Codes {#http-error-codes}